 CAP500 - Career Planning

-This subject is designed to enable students in their final semester to compile a database of personal information, company research, and current job market trends which will assist them in conducting a successful job search.
-In addition to exploring the skills and qualities essential to obtaining a position in their chosen career, students will prepare a career development campaign which will consist of sample applications of employment, resumes and cover letters, practice interviews, and follow-up techniques.
+This subject is designed to prepare students with the knowledge and transferable skills required to assist in a successful career launch in the global business sector.
+In addition to exploring the skills and qualities essential to obtain a position in their chosen career, students will prepare a career development campaign which will consist of resumes and cover letters, practise interviews and follow-up techniques.
 The importance of ethics and etiquette in the workplace will also be discussed.
-Students will be shown how to keep their business network alive and how to retain and build on their initial database.
+Both traditional and on-line methodologies will be integrated throughout the course.

 EBM630 - Taxation for Entrepreneurs